AnyBody-Research-Group/AnyPyTools/CONTRIBUTING.rst

    :align: center

-This is place for developer information that does not belong in the user guides or the API reference, but is usefull for people developing or contributing to AnyPyTools.
+This is place for developer information that does not belong in the user guides or the API reference, but is useful for people developing or contributing to AnyPyTools.

 .. note:: All code changes must go through the pull request review procedure.